Best Uses: Lakes, ocean bays, mild whitewater (up to class II)

 Smaller Pontoons

 The FastTrack has the same interior width as the 380X but the pontoons are about an inch slimmer.
-This small difference makes for a much sleeker looking model.
-I noticed two things with the smaller pontoons:

 - My paddles rarely rubbed against the sides while paddling (as they sometimes do with my other kayak).